Exploring Life & Loss In If I Stay

 If I Stay by Gayle Forman hit very close to home for me.
 The story is about an only survivor of a horrific car accident.

-Mia – a 17-year old girl is the only survivor in an accident where the rest of her family perished.
-Now in a coma in hospital, she must decide if she wants to stay (here on Earth) or go with the rest of her family.
+Mia – a 17-year-old girl, is the only survivor of an accident where the rest of her family perished.
+Now in a coma in a hospital, she must decide if she wants to stay (here on Earth) or go with the rest of her family.

 The reason this book hit so close to home for me, is that I know a personal tragedy like this – very similar.
 My uncle (mom’s bro) and his entire family (wife, two kids, and dog) died instantaneously in a car accident when they were hit by a truck.
 My uncle had skipped a red light.
 My mom was woken up in the early hours of the morning with the news.